Miranda-Y-Zhou/cse15l-lab-reports/lab_report1.md

 [user@sahara ~]$
 ```

-But the user will be taken to the user's home directory, if the current directory is not `/home`.
+But the user will be taken to the user's home directory, if the current directory is not already the home directory.

 As shown in the example below, the working directory before running the command is `/home/lecture1`, and after running the command it became `/home`.